Home / Volunteering & Unpaid Internships

 Do F-1 students need CPT authorization to participate in unpaid internship?

-CPT authorization is strongly recommended for all unpaid internships, regardless if whether the student needs to provide employment authorization documents to the company.
+CPT authorization may be required for unpaid internships, regardless if whether the student needs to provide employment authorization documents to the company.
 The F-1 regulations are written in such a way that CPT is an authorization to do practical training as part of the curriculum for the academic program, and as such is significant in more ways than simply for the employer to verify employment eligibility.
 CPT authorization is more than just permission to get paid.
+Contact your OISS advisor before participating in any paid or unpaid internship.

 You should have CPT authorization for unpaid internships for the following reasons: